-Construction of the first phase of the SMGH build-out is expected to be complete in the second quarter of 2019.
+Depending on timing of available funds and the amount raised under the Second Closing, we plan to start construction of the SMGH build-out during the second quarter of 2019.
 The total cultivation capacity is planned to be approximately 270,000 square feet under shadehouses and an additional 20,000 square feet under a greenhouse.
 The total estimated production capacity of SMGH, after this initial phase of construction is complete, is approximately 1,400 kilograms of low cost and sustainable cannabis dried flower per month.
 The SMGH cultivation centre will operate using GACP and is preparing to achieve organic certifications.
 We expect to start the process to obtain organic certifications for our processes in SMGH in the first quarter of 2019.